mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 Personally, the act of taking notes helped commit to memory some of the things I was learning along the way.
 Strategies that did or did not work when trying to solve certain issues.

+It's unlikely that note-taking will benefit everyone in the same way, but I'm sure there are variants of this that are likely to benefit you.

 ### Personal pull request checklist